What Fire Reveals: Stories from the CZU August Lightning Fires in The Santa Cruz Mountains

-On August 16, 2020, some 12,000 lightning strikes exploded across northern California, igniting more than 585 wildfires.
+In the early morning hours of August 16, 2020, 12,000 lightning strikes exploded across northern California, igniting more than 585 wildfires.
 In the Santa Cruz Mountains scattered blazes grew into one massive burning organism — The CZU August Lightning Complex Fire — eating all in its path, scorching some 86,000 acres, destroying over 900 homes and Big Basin Redwoods, California’s first state park.
-A year later the fire is still burning deep in some of the roots and stumps of ancient redwoods.
+A year later the fire is still burning deep in some of the roots and stumps of ancient trees.

 In the aftermath, The Kitchen Sisters turned their microphones on the region, looking for what was lost and what has been found since lightning struck.